 The CIMA® certification is uniquely designed to provide a useful and relevant balance of theory and practical knowledge.
 It goes well beyond the fundamentals, with deep dives into advanced portfolio management, portfolio construction, and risk management techniques.
 The CIMA® program provides a systematic process advisors and consultants can use to put their clients’ strategies into action.
 CIMA® certification is the peak international, technical portfolio construction, and investment management program.
 The CIMA Core of Body of Knowledge includes five knowledge domains, Fundamentals, Investments, Portfolio Theory and Behavioral Finance, Risk and Return, and Portfolio Construction and Consulting Process.

-Fi360 defines an investment fiduciary as someone who is providing investment advice or managing the assets of another person and stands in a special relationship of trust, confidence and/or legal responsibility.
+Fi360 defines an investment fiduciary as someone who is providing investment advice or managing the assets of another person and stands in a special relationship of trust, confidence, and/or legal responsibility.
 Investment fiduciaries can be divided generally into three groups: Investment Stewards, Investment Advisors, and Investment Managers.
-An Investment Steward is a person who has the legal responsibility for managing investment decisions, including plan sponsors, trustees and investment committee members.
+An Investment Steward is a person who has the legal responsibility for managing investment decisions, including plan sponsors, trustees, and investment committee members.
 An Investment Advisor is a professional who is responsible for providing investment advice and/or managing investment decisions.
-Investment Advisors include wealth managers, financial advisors, trust officers, financial consultants, investment consultants, financial planners and fiduciary advisers.
-An Investment Manager is a professional who has discretion to select specific securities for separate accounts, mutual and exchange-traded funds, commingled trusts and unit trusts.
+Investment Advisors include wealth managers, financial advisors, trust officers, financial consultants, investment consultants, financial planners, and fiduciary advisers.
+An Investment Manager is a professional who has the discretion to select specific securities for separate accounts, mutual and exchange-traded funds, commingled trusts, and unit trusts.

 Life and Health Insurance Licenses